Leeds Castle, C18

 Because Old Soar Manor in Plaxtol looks rather modest from the outside – like a cross between a small church and farm outbuildings – a visit to the interior makes all the greater an impression.
 This was the home of the influential Culpeppers, who had it built around 1290.
 It was made of ragstone, and built to be defensible.
 What cannot be seen any longer is the great hall, which was demolished after nearly 500 years to make room for the adjacent redbrick house.
 What remains nevertheless is the family’s living-quarters.
 These are accessed through the undercroft (store-room) and up a narrow but mercifully short spiral staircase to the solar, or main chamber.
 Off this are the garderobe (privy) and the chapel.
 With a little imagination, it is possible to picture how the comfortably-off might have lived in the late Middle Ages.
 A National Trust property, the Manor can be visited in the summer months.

-Otford was always a strategically crucial place, standing at a ford across the river Darent.
+Otford was always a strategically crucial place, standing at a ford across the River Darent.
 It was an obvious choice for one of the Archbishop’s Palaces that punctuated the route from Canterbury to London.
-The Palace was a singularly large and grand one after Archbishop Warham expanded it in 1515 to rival Cardinal Wolsey‘s palace at Hampton Court.
+The Palace became singularly large and grand after Archbishop Warham expanded it in 1515 to rival Cardinal Wolsey‘s palace at Hampton Court.
 Archbishop Cranmer started writing the Book of Common Prayer there, but was obliged to hand the Palace over to Henry VIII in 1537.
-The King took his court there on the way to the Field of the Cloth of Gold in 1520, but then abandoned it.
-What remains of it since its destruction in the Dissolution of the Monasteries can only hint at how grand the whole 4-acre site once was.
-Still visible today are part of the Great Gatehouse, the North-West Tower, and a row of cottages converted from the lower gallery.
-Sadly, the area is now surrounded by suburban housing.
+The King had taken his court there on the way to the Field of the Cloth of Gold in 1520, but now abandoned it.
+What remains since its destruction following the Dissolution of the Monasteries can only hint at how grand the whole four-acre site must have been: just the North-West Tower and part of the Great Gatehouse, with a row of more recent cottages linking them.
+Sadly, the evocative Old Palace Field beyond them now abuts a noisy road.

 Formerly known as Wardes, Otham Manor started life in the 1370s as a Wealden hall house, one of a clutch of fine old buildings in the locality.
 It was a fine example of a more modest timber-frame house from the reign of Edward III, such as would have been inhabited not by a noble but a yeoman or merchant.
 A wing was sympathetically added at right angles to that original house in the C16.
 Two centuries later, however, it was divided into cottages, and fell into disrepair; but, in 1912, the British ambassador to Turkey, Sir Louis Mallet, saw its potential, undertook its restoration, and expanded it by attaching an additional wing.
 By the late C20, however, it was again practically derelict, despite being Grade 1 listed in 1952.
 It was bought in 1992 by Dominic and Christine Fisher, who took pains to restore both the house and gardens as an immaculate private home, complete with swimming-pool.